Skip to content

 15th December 1956.
 Five Crossways Hospital.
 Yeovil.
 Somerset.
 16:55

 “Yep.
 It’s true, Chris.
-You and I were mixed up when we were born and we were given to each other’s mothers by mistake – until staff discovered the error!”
-School friend Raymond Trask.
-1967.
+You and I were mixed up when we were born and we were given to each other’s mothers by mistake – until someone discovered the error!” school friend, Raymond Trask, told me later in 1965?

 1957